molssi-seamm/molssi-seamm.github.io/source/index.rst

 level of atoms and electrons.

 SEAMM is composed of plug-ins that wrap popular software packages and tools.
-As a result, users can create customized simulation protocols that include any combination of the following:
+As a result, users can create
+simulation protocols that include any combination of the following:

 1. **Quantum Chemistry (QC) calculations**